aoloe/cpp-console/README.md

 - implement the destructor.
 - create a program that can be controlled through the console.
 - suggest similar commands if no matching found?
+- suggestion: if there is a return value, it can be be displayed on the console.
+Or: provide an output channel.